What are my vaccination options?

 Generally, if you think you have the flu you should stay home and avoid contact with other people as much as possible to keep from spreading your illness to others.
 However, patients in high-risk groups, such as older adults, young children, pregnant women and people with certain health conditions (such as asthma, diabetes, or heart disease), should call their clinic or make an appointment if they are experiencing flu-like symptoms.

 Think you already have the flu?
-Get a Zipnosis online diagnosis.
+Get an OnCare online diagnosis.

-Zipnosis is an online diagnosis and treatment option for specific health conditions including the flu.
-Simply go to fairview.org/zipnosis and use our diagnostic tool to answer questions about your symptoms.
+OnCare is an online diagnosis and treatment option for specific health conditions including the flu.
+Simply go to OnCare.org and use our diagnostic tool to answer questions about your symptoms.
 A Fairview clinician will review your results and respond with your diagnosis, treatment options—and prescription, if you need one—in less than an hour.
 All for just $25.
-Best of all, you can use Zipnosis anytime day or night, and our team will respond from 7 a.m.-11 p.m., seven days a week.
+Best of all, you can use OnCare anytime day or night, and our team will respond in an hour, seven days a week.

 For more information about the flu, visit Minnesota Department of Health.